Nothing can ruin your trip more quickly than realizing you’ve become a casualty of lost luggage.

 But for bona fide necessities when on the road, insist the airline provide you with funds to cover your expenses.
-Keep receipts for reimbursement, and above all, be practical and realistic in your expectations.
+Keep receipts for reimbursement, and above all, be practical and realistic in your purchases and expectations.

-And, here’s where the real work begins.
+And here’s where the real work begins!

 For more info on preventing lost luggage, and what to do if it happens to you:

-Lost Airline Baggage – What Are Your Rights? - No
+Lost Airline Baggage – What Are Your Rights?
+No

 traveler plans to end up with lost airline baggage.
 But if you do, know what the airline’s